loloof64/ChessPgnReviser/README.md

 ## Developers

-This project has been made with QtCreator and Qt 5.14
+This project has been made with QtCreator and Qt 5.14.

+Don't forget to generate translations files, from resources/translations subfolder, with Qt Linguist.

 ## Credits